 - A case of beer (24 x 33cl bottles) weighs about 14kg.

-The average hatchback has a maximum loading weight of about 400 –
+The average hatchback has a maximum loading weight of about 400 –600kg.
+Check your car’s manual if you are in doubt.

-Finally, don’t forget to increase your tyre pressures a bit if you are expecting a long journey with a heavy load.
+Finally, don’t forget to increase your tire pressures a bit if you are expecting a long journey with a heavy load.

 Driving in France

 Driving in France is no big deal.
-All the main retailers are all very close to the ferry port, so if you are well-
+All the main retailers are all very close to the ferry port, so if you are well-organised then it’s possible to be back on the ferry within an hour.
+However:

-- Remember to take your driving licence, your insurance documents and your passport.
+- Remember to take your driving license, your insurance documents and your passport.

 - In France, you must give way to any traffic coming from the right.